iste432-team-undefined/Twitch-Analytics/README.md

 Class project that utilizes the [Twitch API](https://dev.twitch.tv/docs/api) to provide users statistics on various streamers and categories

 ## TODO
-* Implement test classes
+* Implement test classes using [MochaJS](https://mochajs.org/)
-* Finish front end development
-* Finish back end development
+* Continue working on final code to be delivered